Encountered a random restart after using V2 runtime for a while

 This thread has been escalated to the Railway team.

-Status changed to Awaiting Railway Response angelo 10 months ago
+Status changed to Awaiting Railway Response angelo-railway over 1 year ago

 does this service have a volume?